Income tax debt

 Interest and penalties

-If you send in your income tax return late, or pay the debt late, penalties can be added onto what you owe.
+If you send in your income tax return late, or pay the debt late, penalties can be added to the amount you owe.
 For more information on what can be added, see the following sections at the end of this fact sheet:

 - Penalties for missing the income tax return deadline; and